 What Invega is used for

-Invega tablets are made in an extended release form.
-The tablets have a special shell that allows the release of the active
+Invega tablets are formulated with a special shell that controls the release of the

 Your doctor, however, may prescribe this medicine for another use.